 Initially, Sang and I were motivated by the fact that the underutilization of geothermal energy in Indonesia is more than an academic question.

 Rapid development in Indonesia has not come without its pitfalls.
-Air pollution has had severe impacts upon public health: 6000 deaths per year are attributed to air pollution from coal power plants, and 88% of all electricity is produced by fossil fuel plants.
+Air pollution has had severe impacts on public health—6,000 deaths per year are attributed to air pollution from coal power plants, and 88% of all electricity is produced by fossil fuel plants.
 On top of that, the 60% of people living close to the coasts are at risk of projected future climate change and sea-level rise, which will threaten the livelihoods of farmers and fishers.

 In light of all of these issues, Sang and I were mystified: why hasn’t Indonesia taken advantage of geothermal energy, which provides clean, safe, domestic, and reliable electricity?

-I’d been interested for some time in environmental and social issues, but hadn’t had a ton of opportunities in my science courses to explore these.
-And so when I heard about UBC’s participation in Map the System, I jumped on the opportunity to participate.
+I’d been interested for some time in environmental and social issues but hadn’t had a ton of opportunities in my science courses to explore these.
+And so when I heard about UBC’s participation in Map the System, I jumped at the opportunity to participate.

 Financially, geothermal energy, while cost competitive with coal over the entire lifespan of the plant—and even oftentimes cheaper—requires a significant upfront cost, similar to investments in the mining industry.